 The interest rates on variable interest rate bonds in the weekly interest rate mode are reset at rates determined by the Corporation's remarketing agents.
-The interest rates on variable interest rate bonds in the auction rate mode are determined by the Corporation's auction agent in accordance with the auction rate procedures established by Corporate resolution.
 Pursuant to each bond series' documents, the mode of interest of each of the variable rate bonds may be changed by the Corporation.
-The Trustee is authorized to draw on each of the Standby Bond Purchase Agreements (SBPA) for the entire principal amount of variable interest rate bonds outstanding of each series, plus up to 34 days interest at an annual rate of 12 percent.
-The Series 2003A-9V through Series 2003A-12V bonds are currently in the auction rate mode and do not require liquidity support because investors do not have the right to "demand or put" the bonds back to the Corporation as is the case with all the variable rate bonds in the weekly interest rate mode.
+The Trustee is authorized to draw on each of the Standby Bond Purchase Agreements ("SBPA") for the entire principal amount of variable interest rate bonds outstanding of each series, plus up to 34 days interest at an annual rate of 12 percent.